eldinor/clonerSystem/README.md

 ## Demo

-The demo with all cloners - https://babylonpress.org/cloner/
+The demo with all cloners (static) - https://babylonpress.org/cloner/

 ## Import and Usage